 Pointing a gun at her own throat.

-Baton understood that Dorgheda Hound had a routine.
+Baton understood that Drogheda Hound had a routine.
 It involved, eventually, a kind of writer’s trance, a rigid, fixed staring at a screen while her hands moved as if driven by a higher power.
-He waited in the press office nevertheless, to be certain, until he saw this fixation take her, and then close to sunrise took up his cane and let himself out, down the hall, and down the darkened stair.
+He waited in the press office nevertheless, to be certain, until he saw this fixation take her.
+Close to sunrise, he took up his cane and let himself out, down the hall, and down the darkened stair.

-At the office just through the creaking door, Baton gave the two soldiers on guard duty some instructions, in a particular way of his that made people forget their previous ones.
+At the office by the creaking door, Baton gave the two soldiers on guard duty some instructions, in a particular way of his that made them forget their previous orders.
 Leaving them to carry these out, he walked down the stark corridor, stopping where a pair of loafers had been left outside one cell.
-He looked down into the cell, and then stopped that too, very quickly.
+He looked down into the cell, and then stopped very quickly.

-“You were not supposed to touch this one,” he said reproachfully.
+“You were not supposed to touch that one,” he said reproachfully.

 Spade crouched like an ape, in close inspection of his current work, his back to the door.
-There was a great deal of something on the floor that wasn’t rubies.
-He’d shed his shirt and folded it on the bunk, so Baton stared at this instead, for its contrasting brightness.
+He held up a hand.
+It wore a sterile glove.
+There was a great deal of something on it and the floor.
+It wasn’t rubies.
+Baton stared at the white shirt Spade had shed on the bunk, for the contrast.